 If you’ve been experiencing any of the issues listed below, it’s time to call an HVAC professional.

-How to Know if Your AC is Too Small:
+How to Tell if Your AC is Too Small, 5 Signs

 Ordinarily, an air conditioner works by absorbing the warm air from your home, taking away its moisture, and condensing it.
 After this process is completed, the AC will emit cool air from your air vents.
 But not all air conditioners are created equal.
 In order to have a system that will efficiently do this, you’ll need an AC with a specific amount of BTUs.